-Powered by .id - the population experts for City of Salisbury
+Powered by .id (informed decisions) for City of Salisbury

 Between 2016 and 2026, the age structure forecasts for the City of Salisbury indicate a 5.3% increase in population under working age, a 22.5% increase in population of retirement age, and a 3.4% increase in population of working age.